This part introduces containerization with Docker and relevant concepts such as image and volume. By the end of this part you are able to:

 Use port mapping to enable access via TCP to containerized applications

 Share your own containers publicly

 What is DevOps?

 DevOps is a term consisting of two parts, Dev and Ops.
 Dev refers to the development of software and Ops to operations.
-The concept DevOps has many definitions, but in practice it means that the release, configuring, and monitoring of a software is in the hands of the very people who develop it.
+The concept DevOps has many definitions, but in practice, it means that the release, configuring, and monitoring of software is in the hands of the very people who develop it.
 A more formal definition is offered by Jabbari et al.: “DevOps is a development methodology aimed at bridging the gap between Development and Operations, emphasizing communication and collaboration, continuous integration, quality assurance and delivery with automated deployment utilizing a set of development practices”.

-Image of devops toolchain by Kharnagy from wikipedia
+Image of DevOps toolchain by Kharnagy from wikipedia

 What is Docker?

 Applications are often developed and tested on one machine.
 This leads to a problem more commonly known as “works on my machine”, where the developer does not know why or how the application does not work on a different machine.
-In addition, different parts of a system may change over time, possibly leading to the application not working.
+Also, different parts of a system may change over time, possibly leading to the application not working.
 These changes may be anything from an operating system update to changes in dependencies, or even hardware changes.

 Docker combines the application and its dependencies into an image that can then be run on any machine, provided it can run Docker.

 A container consists only of a given application and its dependencies.